Nik0Mendoza/Job-FinDR/README.md

     python3 test_preprocessing.py
     ```
 3. The terminal should output the status of the currently implemented preprocessing techniques as evaluated by written test cases.

+## PREPROCESSING Changes

+The `preprocessing` directory has been removed.
+This is to ensure uniformity across the project (as well as to satisfy my OCD--HEHE).

+To acquire the package, refer to this [link] (https://github.com/conraduouou/job-findr-preprocessing), which will contain the steps in installation.